Aram Fingal: It's okay, buddy. I can handle it.

-- This happens in Sly 2: Band Of Thieves for a while thanks to Neyla pulling a Face–Heel Turn and landing Sly and Murray in jail, forcing Bentley to strike out on his own for a while.
+- This happens in Sly 2: Band Of Thieves for a while thanks to Neyla pulling a Face–Heel Turn (though it’s soon revealed she has a habit of betraying everybody) and landing Sly and Murray in jail, forcing Bentley to strike out on his own for a while.

 - Danny Phantom episode "King Tuck" where only the Plucky Comic Relief Tucker can commend the giant sphinx that's beating up the main hero.
 He later sics the creature on the main villain.

 - Dragon Tales: In the climax of "Knot a Problem", Ord's rope being used to lift Winnie out of the hole starts to come lose; Emmy tries to tie it, but cannot do it herself.
 Max is uncertain as he's still convinced he can't tie a knot, but Emmy begs him to at least try since she can't tie the knot alone on the risk of Winnie falling.
 With that, Max realizes he can tie knots all along and successfully secures the rope, and they save Winnie.

 - The Justice League Unlimited episode "Divided We Fall" has the entire original core seven completely trounced by Brainthor... except for The Flash, who then proceeds to circle the globe in a matter of seconds in order to build up the momentum to beat the everloving crap out of him.

 Brainthor: Are you going to fight me, boy?